abdelrhman-arfat/Hotel-App/README.md

 - 🎨 Tailwind CSS for styling
 - 🧩 shadcn/ui for reusable components
 - 🔔 react-hot-toast for notifications
-- 🔐 Clerk for login/authentication
+- 🔐 Next Auth for login/authentication
 - 🧪 Jest for frontend testing

 ---